francescapoli98/data-mining/README.md

-Materials for the Data Mining exam
+Materials for the Data Mining exam a.a.
+2021/22